Generic Name: promethazine (oral) (pro METH a zeen)

 Promethazine should not be given to a child younger than 2 years old.
-Promethazine can cause severe breathing problems or death in a child younger than 2.
+Promethazine can cause severe breathing problems or death in very young children.
 Carefully follow your doctor's instructions when giving this medicine to a child of any age.
-Do not use this medication if you have severe asthma, emphysema, or other breathing problem, or if you are allergic to promethazine or other phenothiazines such as chlorpromazine (Thorazine), fluphenazine (Permitil), perphenazine (Trilafon), prochlorperazine (Compazine, Compro), thioridazine (Mellaril), or trifluoperazine (Stelazine).

 a history of seizures;

 enlarged prostate or problems with urination;

 stomach ulcer or obstruction;